Shih Tzu Lhasa Apso Rescue

 Rescuers care enough to provide for these dogs when their original owners did not, to

 screen homes, to invest their hearts, time, and personal funds.
-Rescuers care enough to
+Rescuers care enough

-health.
-Rescuers care enough to have researched and know what happens to those "free to
+has loved to health.
+Rescuers care enough to have researched and know what happens

-a good home" pets- the neglect, abuse and abandonment that these
+to those "free to a good home" pets- the neglect, abuse and abandonment that these

 animals, deemed of no value, will suffer.
 (See "FREE TO A GOOD HOME?":

-http://members.tripod.com/~doglegg/charlie_parker.html) We care enough that we cannot
+http://members.tripod.com/~doglegg/charlie_parker.html) We care enough that we

-be governed by expenses.
+cannot be governed by expenses.

-The idea that Rescuers make a profit hurts the 1000's of Rescuers who are trying, with all
+The idea that Rescuers make a profit hurts the 1000's of Rescuers who are trying, with

-Breed Rescues.
+about Breed Rescues.
 (See "Some Common Misconceptions About

 Breed Rescues": http://www.darkrose-bds.com/kennel/resc/rescmisc.htm)

 Owners always seem to have some excuse why they can't keep their pets.
-Please read "The
+Please read

-these animals, providing vetting and training---and then seek the best of all homes.
-The
+Rescuers care for these animals, providing vetting and training---and then seek the best

-home that will love and cherish these animals.
+of all homes.
+The home that will love and cherish these animals.

 Rescuers devote a lot of energy trying to close down the puppy mills and back yard

-breeders, the places that breed grief--that victimize the animals and the poor unsuspecting
+breeders, the places that breed grief--that victimize the animals and the poor

-families that love and lose their beloved pets because of greed.
+unsuspecting families that love and lose their beloved pets because of greed.

-Most Rescuers drive old cars, repairs put on the back burner because yet another poor soul
+Most Rescuers drive old cars, repairs put on the back burner because yet another poor

-needs expensive vetting.
+soul needs expensive vetting.
 Rescuers will do without things others probably take for

-granted---because money only goes so far and the number of animals needing help never
+granted---because money only goes so far and the number of animals needing help

 http://www.greatpyreneesrescue.net.
 Look under"All About Rescue" to learn more.